-During Engineers Week (February 21-27, 2021), meet engineers of the National Park Service and learn more about their projects, including maintaining some of the nation’s most iconic and inspiring engineering marvels.
+The National Park Service is proud to celebrate Engineers Week February 20-26, 2022.
+Connect with this year’s theme, “Reimagining the Possible”, by celebrating the engineers of the National Park Service some of their most incredible projects.
 See and experience many of these amazing engineering feats as you visit any of the more than 400 national parks across the country.
 Join the conversation on social media using #EngineersWeek and #FindYourPark or #EncuentraTuParque.

-National Park Service engineers plan, design, construct, and maintain infrastructure in more than 400 national parks across the country while balancing preservation of the nation's natural and cultural heritage with visitor access.
+Innovative ideas are at the heart of what engineers do.
+National Park Service engineers plan, design, construct, and maintain infrastructure in more than 400 national parks across the country while balancing preservation of the nation's natural and cultural heritage with visitor access and enjoyment.
 More than 300 million visitors each year can experience these special places in part through the pioneering innovation of engineers.

 Engineer ProfilesMeet engineers in the National Park Service as they share their achievements, ongoing projects, and advice for anyone interested in designing their own career as an engineer.